-Nicknamed ‘the pearl on the swan’s neck,’ due to the shape of Heilongjiang resembling a swan, Harbin is blessed with dry and freezing-cold winters.
-For some, this makes it an ideal winter destination.
+Nicknamed ‘the pearl on the swan’s neck,’ due to the shape of Heilongjiang resembling a swan, Harbin is blessed with dry and freezing-cold winters, making it an ideal winter destination.
 This is largely thanks to the city’s annual ice festival; a months-long extravaganza featuring giant lit-up ice sculptures.
-Now in its 34th edition, the 2018 Harbin International Ice and Snow Sculpture Festival lasts from December 24, 2017 to February 25, 2018.
+Now in its 35th edition, the 2019 Harbin International Ice and Snow Sculpture Festival lasts from December 24, 2018 to February 28, 2019.

-These influences are evident from the streets – which wind in typical meandering European fashion – to the dining table, where local Harbin-style smoked sausage is more akin to German food than Chinese.
+These influences are evident from the streets – which wind in typical meandering European fashion – to the table, where local Harbin-style smoked savory red sausage is more akin to a mild German style than Chinese.

-Aesthetically, the city boasts formidable historic architecture, including the temples, churches (including the famous Russian Orthodox Church of St Sophia) and synagogues of Harbin’s Daoli district, a popular tourist spot.
-Meanwhile those looking for quieter and authentic Chinese culture can visit ‘Old Harbin’ in Daowai district.
+Aesthetically, the city boasts formidable historic architecture, ranging from temples, churches (including the famous Russian Orthodox Church of St. Sophia) and synagogues.
+These mark Harbin’s Daoli District, a popular tourist spot.
+Meanwhile, those looking for quieter and authentic Chinese culture can visit ‘Old Harbin’ in Daowai District.

-Yet there’s something undeniably modern about the city.
+Yet there’s something undeniably modern about Harbin.
 Take a look at the sculptural Harbin Opera House and Grand Theater.
-Even better – or at least higher – hop on Harbin’s Ferris wheel for views of the whole city (just remember to bring your coat and an extra pair of gloves).
+Better – or at least higher – yet, hop on Harbin’s Ferris wheel for views of the whole city (just remember to bring your coat and an extra pair of gloves).